bbauska/css-mastering-css/README.md

 CSS various border style.

 border-image property: The border-image CSS property speci- fies how an image is to be used in place of the border styles.
-This is a property for setting border-image-source, border-image- width, border-image-slice, border-image-outset, and border- image-repeat properties at once.
+This is a property for setting border-image-source, border-image-width, border-image-slice, border-image-outset, and border- image-repeat properties at once.
 The syntax of this property is given as:

 <pre>
 border-image: &#91; source slice width outset repeat &#93;